-Each guest at Mustang Powder will be provided with a Mammut Air Bag, a shovel, a probe, and a hand held radio.
+Each guest at Mustang Powder will be provided with a Mammut Air Bag, transceiver, a shovel, a probe, and a hand held radio.
 All of our guides and tail guides carry a pack that includes a shovel, an avalanche probe, a larger first aid kit, and an extra layer.
 All of our guests and guiding staff are required to have a radio with them at all times out in the field.
-Guest radios provide communication within each group, and guide radios provide communication with both the snowcats and the lodge from anywhere on our tenure.
+Guest radios provide communication within each group, and guide radios allow for communication with both the snowcats and the lodge from anywhere on our tenure.

 In the event of an emergency, our guides are able to radio the lodge, who would then call for back-up, allowing our guides to focus on the situation instead of being distracted dealing with arrangements.

 Our guides continually update their first aid training and participate in avalanche rescue practice.
 During our staff training at the start of every season, we practice large scale avalanche rescue and emergency scenarios to ensure that we are fully ready for anything which may happen.